Jump to navigation

 A student who does not meet the criteria for a posthumous degree may be awarded a Certificate of Achievement at the family’s request and support of the College.

 A posthumous degree or certificate of achievement is awarded at the request of the student’s family.
-To initiate a request, family members or a representative from the student’s college should contact the Dean of Students.
+To initiate a request, family members or a representative from the student’s college should contact the Dean of Students (link is external).

 Related Policies